sailorman-msx/games/src/msxedit_g2/README.txt

                 MSXGR2CL.BIN  (color data)
     PLAIN BSAVE -> save a single file this editor can open again MSXGR2.DAT (patterns + colors)

+    EXPORT SVG -> Exports the image displayed in the text selection area as an SVG.
+                  The output image will be rendered at 4px vertical and 4px horizontal per pixel.

+                MSXGR2.svg (SVG image file）

     Warning: Files are overwritten without asking!